maptv/maptv.github.io/dec/date/index.md

 date is essentially a Dec snap that has been [truncated](https://en.wikipedia.org/wiki/Truncation#:~:text=limiting%20the%20number%20of%20digits%20right%20of%20the%20decimal%20point) until the time is no longer specified.
-Truncation of both positive and negative doty values in Dec snaps can be accomplished with the [floor function](https://en.wikipedia.org/wiki/Floor_and_ceiling_functions#:~:text=the%20greatest%20integer%20less%20than%20or%20equal%20to%20x):
+Truncation of both positive and negative doy values in Dec snaps can be accomplished with the [floor function](https://en.wikipedia.org/wiki/Floor_and_ceiling_functions#:~:text=the%20greatest%20integer%20less%20than%20or%20equal%20to%20x):
 ⌊<span class="cyan">d</span>⌋.
 Unlike Pandas [string](https://en.wikipedia.org/wiki/String_(computer_science)#:~:text=a%20sequence%20of%20characters)